LE0riginZ/CSC3010_SearchEngine/README.md

 ## Things required

 1. Crawled data from www.encyclopedia.com to be stored in data_directory
-2. System Requirements: JAVA 11 or higher
+2. System Requirements: JAVA 17 or higher

 ### Instructions
 1. Indexing
    - Call indexJson(directoryPath) method to index files from specified directory

+2. Run Backend
+   - Open command line terminal at base java directory
+   - Type in "mvn clean install" followed by "mvn spring-boot:run"

-2. Run Frontend
+3. Run Frontend
-   - Abadi help to put instructions
+   - Open command line terminal at "vue-frontend\lucene_search_project"
+   - Type in "npm install" then "npm run dev"
+   - Follow the link given to go to the GUI page